hanshaoling/AC295_TeamAnonymous/submissions/practicum1_TeamAnonymous/README.md

 `$kubectl get all`
 Find the external IP from the output, for example `35.192.33.97`.
 To use "simple query", copy the URL `35.192.33.97:8081/GetImage` and paste in a web browser.
 To use "similarity query", copy the URL `35.192.33.97:8081/SimilarImage` and paste in a web browser.
+Also please change the project ID in `*_k8s.yaml` files.

 7. Don't forget to delete your GCP clusters.
 \